Pineapple Upside Down Cake

 Instructions

-• Place cherries in center of pineapple rings and in the remaining empty spaces.
+• Place cherries in the center of the pineapple rings and in the remaining empty spaces.

-• In a separate mixing bowl, whisk together the flour, baking powder, and salt.
+• In a separate mixing bowl, whisk together the dry ingredients: flour, baking powder, and salt.

 • Place in the oven and bake for 30 minutes.
-At the 30 minute mark, loosely cover the cake with foil and continue to bake an additional 15-20 minutes, or until a toothpick inserted in the center comes out clean.
+At the 30-minute mark, loosely cover the cake with foil and continue to bake for an additional 15-20 minutes, or until a toothpick inserted in the center comes out clean.

 Nutrition